-Anthropologists explained that in ancient times of warring tribes, inhabitants in a community were discouraged to travel alone.
-If someone insisted, the first question they had to answer was, "Saan ka pupunta?"
+Some anthropologists say that in ancient times of warring tribes, inhabitants in a Filipino community were discouraged to travel alone.
+If people would insist, the first question they had to answer was, "Saan ka pupunta?"
 (Where are you going?), followed by,"Sino'ng kasama mo?"
-(Who is with you?)
+(Who will be with you?)
 This inquisitiveness seems highly intrusive today but it was important for one's safety then.

 SAMA-SAMA ANG PAMILYA

-During a time of mourning for a loved one ang mga kasamahan ng pamilya - the relatives, friends, friends of friends come to the wake to watch over the dead for as many days as the wake would last as a gesture of pakikisama.
-A final sama-sama happens at the burial.
-Up to the very last slap of cement on the tomb, people are there, nakikisama.
-For the loved ones, the companionship never stops .
+When mourning for a loved one ang mga kasamahan ng pamilya - most relatives, friends, and friends of friends are present at the wake to watch over the dead for as many days as the wake would last as a gesture of pakikisama.
+Then, a final sama-sama happens at the burial.
+Up to the very last slap of cement on the tomb, people will be there - nakikisama.
 Forty days after the burial, people gather for another prayer for the dead (padasal).
-At the first year death anniversary the family and relatives will have another sama-sama for another feast that celebrates the end of mourning (pagbababang-luksa).
+On the first year death anniversary family and relatives will have another sama-sama for another feast that celebrates the end of mourning (pagbababang-luksa).

 SAMA-SAMA DURING FIESTA

-Feasts are always opportune times to gather people around the host, and hosts relish the idea of having as many guests as could be had, since this would be a sign of popularity.
-This sama-sama, kasama mentality is extended to the relationships brought about by any political exercise where the measure of charisma is evidenced by a huge following (maraming sumasama).
-Every political campaign involves a chain of relations and a loyal circle of hangers on, friends or acquaintances-turned-supporters, all getting out on a limb together in support of their candidates.
+Feasts are always opportune times to gather people around the host, and hosts relish the idea of having many guests, since this is also a sign of popularity.
+The sama-sama, kasama mentality is extended to the relationships brought about by any political exercise where a prospective candidate's charisma is evidenced by his huge number of followers (maraming sumasama).
+Indeed, every political campaign involves a chain of relations and a loyal circle of hangers on, friends or acquaintances-turned-supporters, all getting out on a limb together in support of their patrons.

-The Filipino's sama-sama, kasama trait has been pointed as a weakness.
+The Filipino sama-sama, kasama trait has been pointed as a weakness.
 Some say that this culture of herd mentality or flock syndrome hinders independence, self-reliance, and freedom.
-It has been compared with the western culture of highly private, individualistic, and self-propelled culture of the people from the western part of the world who seem to accomplish more and achieve their goals faster.
+It has been compared with the western culture of highly private, individualistic, and self-propelled motivation which seem to accomplish more and achieve goals faster.

 But the deep context culture of Filipino sama-sama, kasama dynamics can't be explained using this polarized comparison.
-In this culture, both values - an independence of mind and spirit and a zest for cultivating a host of loving relationships are necessary to effect personal and institutional change and in the conduct of a life that will impact a person and/ or an institution for the better.
+In this culture, both values - an independence of mind and spirit and a zest for cultivating a host of loving relationships are necessary in the conduct of a life that will impact a person and/ or an institution for the better.

-During the time of the EDSA revolution, the banner cry was, "Ninoy, hindi ka nag-iisa!"
+The banner cry during the EDSA revolution was, "Ninoy, hindi ka nag-iisa!"
 (Ninoy, you are not alone!)
 "People Power I" happened because every Filipino who went to EDSA felt assured in his heart that he was not alone in his desperate plea for justice.
 This collective sama-sama cry for reform made a huge impact even in world history.